simoneliasen/cafefrederiksberg/README.md

 # Quick guide to get the website running on your machine

-# Set the base href in header.php to your sites domain
-ex. base href="http://localhost/cafefrederiksberg/index.php"
+1. Set the base href in header.php to your sites index.php location (in root folder) ex. base href="http://localhost/cafefrederiksberg/index.php"

-# Change server connection info
-ex $db = mysqli_connect('localhost','user','password','admin');
+2. Change server connection info ex $db = mysqli_connect('localhost','user','password','admin');

 This should be done in the following files